Vyral/terrence-boykin/_posts/2022-11-16-let-s-enjoy-this-holiday-with-our-loved-ones.md

 date: 2022-11-16 00:00:00
 tags:
   - Holiday Messages
-excerpt: This is the time to celebrate all our wins with our loved ones.
+excerpt: This is the time to celebrate all of our wins with our loved ones.
 enclosure:
 pullquote:
 enclosure_type: video/mp4